bernie-skipole/indipydriver/docs/source/usage/rxevents.rst

 Your driver would normally ignore the enableBLOB event as the IPyServer class obeys it for you, however it is still presented as your application may wish to know about it, to log it for example.

+The client will also send a getProperties request to obtain property definitions.
+As default this is handled automatically, and rxevent is not called.
+However if the attribute driver.auto_send_def is set to False, then the automatic function is disabled, and rxevent will be called with 'getProperties' events.

+In this case the driver developer will need to respond with a vector.send_defVector() to send the definition to the client.

+.. autoclass:: indipydriver.getProperties

 devrxevent